 As part of the permanent “People’s City Gallery” you can also find the original and incredibly ornamented Selfridges lift.
 In this section, you’ll also find Booth’s poverty map showing the extremes of affluence, where you can zoom in your own area of London.
 Opposite J. Lyons Restaurant front from 1922, you can find the biggest highlight for our 2 years old: An interactive model railway!
 This was really towards the end of the day, and it was a great discovery and a fun surprise for him.

-We also really like the Roman and Medieval sections, where you can step inside historical houses and touch replicas of everyday artefacts.
+We also really like the Roman and Medieval exhibition (especially the Vikings sections) where you can step inside historical houses and touch replicas of everyday artefacts.
 As with all museums of history, the best way to engage kids is for parents to explain and come up with stories to spark their imagination.
 This is easier said than done though, especially if you have children of different ages to handle at the same time.
 A piece of good advice can be to read a book or two about a specific period of history before going.

 Activities for children